 Now let me share a secret with you.
 If you want to stick to your budget that doesn’t mean you can only eat burgers in Sweden.
 Most restaurants serve a cheap set lunch, called dagens lunch, allowing you to enjoy a nice meal at a mid range restaurant for a price that is not that much higher than a hamburger meal at max.

-Hemmagastronomi was one of my favourite restaurants in Luleå and a great place to try local delicacies such as kalix roe, deer and reindeer.
-It certainly isn’t the cheapest among the midrange category, but considering the quality of the food and service it is well worth the price.
+Mid range restaurants: Hemmagastronomi was one of my favourite restaurants in Luleå and a great place to try local delicacies such as kalix roe, deer and reindeer.
+It certainly isn’t the cheapest among the midrange category, but considering the high quality of the food and the great service it is well worth the price.